patrycja-io/asteroids/README.md

 Wait 7 secs and check if carosuel photo changed on the next one in the queue Contact form:

-Go to the "Contact me" page
+Go to the Social Links
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
-Project is fully responsive on large screens like desktops or laptops and medium size devices as for ex.
+Try to press on Github icon and be redirected to Github opened up with my profile - fully working Try to press on Instagram icon and be redirected to Instagram page opened up in new tab with my profile - fully working Try to press on Linkedin icon and be redirected to Linkedin opened up with my profile - fully working Project is fully responsive on large screens like desktops or laptops and medium size devices as for ex.
 Pixel 3XL and small phones as iPhone 5s.
 There is no bugs and website fully works on browsers as Firefox, Opera or Internet Explorer.